Special Educational Needs and Disabilities (SEND)

 https://www.gov.uk/government/publications/send-code-of-practice-0-to-25

-Please follow the link below and read the additional information which explains how we support pupils with SEND.
+Please see our SEND Local Offer and read the additional information which explains how we support pupils with SEND.

 Our SENDCO is Mrs Richards and she works in conjunction with the Headteacher, Miss Ashman, to ensure appropriate SEND provision is in place and effective.
 School staff regularly meet with our parents/carers to inform them of their child’s targeted support, progress and how they can support their child’s education.
 We also liaise with outside agencies such as Advisory Teaching Service, Educational Psychologist, School Nurse and Speech and Language.
 Together we aim for the best possible outcomes for all children.